ossd-s24/project-evaluation/Anubis_evaluation.md

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
 Yes(mindebug environment).
-Using WSL to run this and got successed。
+Using WSL to run this and got successed.

 How long did the whole process take?
 About 15 minutes.